emqxarchive/emqx-docs-en/source/cluster.rst

 Distributed Erlang/OTP
 ----------------------

 Erlang/OTP is a concurrent, fault-tolerant, distributed programming platform.
 A distributed Erlang/OTP system consists of a number of Erlang runtime systems called 'node'.
-Nodes connect to each other with TCP/IP sockets and communicate by Message Passing.
+Nodes connect to each other with TCP/IP sockets and communite by Message Passing.

 .. code::